plpxsk/utility-sas-macros/README.md

 	%freq(visits, type);

-By reviewing the SAS log, you can see exactly what the macros are doing, since they are wrapped with:
+You can see exactly what the macro is doing by adding the following before you call them:

 	options mprint;

-    ...
-    options nomprint;
+(In older versions, this was included in the macro itself, but it has been decided to remove this).